 The UK-based albert has been compiling data on emissions since 2011.
 The toolkit is being used in numerous countries and thousands of productions use it every year.
 In Finland, the number is a few dozen.
-When compiling Finnish statistics from 2022, albert's latest yearly statistics are $\underline{\text{from}}$ 2021.
-At that time, the average emissions of international productions were 5.7 tCO2e/h, while Finnish productions produced 6.5 tCO2e/h in 2022 (Figure 8).
+[In 2022 the average emissions of international productions were 12.8 tCO2e/h, while Finnish productions produced 6.5 tCO2e/h in 2022 (Figure 8)].